By E-Perform | MINDSET | August 5, 2022

 The quality of your mental toughness allows you to focus on the task at hand no matter what the circumstances.

 It can be hard to stay mentally tough during a game with injuries and fatigue, but it’s something that has to be done.
 Mental toughness also means not letting the opponent get into your head and staying confident in your abilities.
-So let’s dive into how to train it and the specific techniques to get you started.
+So let’s dive into how to train it and the specific techniques to get you started to improve your football mentality.

 How to train mental resilience and toughness